Supercurrent Interference in Semiconductor Nanowire Josephson Junctions: Supercurrent Oscillations

 \subsection{Dephasing in the nanowire}

 The analysis presented in the previous sections described the phase-coherent flow of quasiparticles in the junction.
-We now include phase-breaking processes \cite{Golizadeh,datta_2005}, which may arise from the interaction of an electron with the surrounding bath of phonons, or other electrons.
-Molecular beam epitaxy grown InAs nanowires typically have a phase relaxation length of the order of a few-hundred nanometers $l_{\phi} \sim 300$ nm\cite{Estevez_2010,Blomers2}.
-Hence, for a junction with $L=160$ nm, we only include elastic electron-phonon scattering processes.
-Adopting a homogeneous model, we assume an identical electron-phonon coupling strength $D_0 = 0.001$ eV$^2$ throughout the nanowire.
+We now include phase-breaking processes \cite{Golizadeh,datta_2005} that may arise from any time-dependent potential, such as the interaction of an electron with the surrounding bath of phonons, other electrons, or fast-fluctuating charge noise caused by traps in defects.
+Although it is non-trivial to identify the dominant source of dephasing, we can adopt a phenomenological model by introducing a B\"{u}ttiker probe for the lattice background\cite{datta_2005}.

-We subsume these processes within the NEGF formalism by including a self-energy term for the phonon bath $\Sigma^r_s$, proportional to the Green's function and the electron-phonon coupling strength.
+We subsume these processes within the NEGF formalism by including a self-energy term for the lattice background $\Sigma^r_s$, proportional to the Green's function and the emission-absorption coefficients.
 This calls for a self-consistent computation of the Green's function and the bath self-energy \cite{Golizadeh}

+where $\times$ denotes element by element multiplication.
+The elements of the matrix $D$ represent the correlation of the time-dependent interaction potential between pairs of lattice points.
+Adopting a homogeneous model, we assume uniform, elastic, and spatially uncorrelated interactions resulting in a diagonal $D$,

-where $\times$ denotes element by element multiplication, and $D=D_0\mathbb{I}$.
-This model corresponds to spatially uncorrelated electron-phonon interactions, and relaxes both the phase and momentum of the quasiparticles in the nanowire.
+for every pair of coordinates $z_i$ and $z_j$ in the nanowire.
+This model discards the off-diagonal elements of the Green's function, and hence relaxes both the phase and momentum of the quasiparticles in the nanowire.

+The magnitude of $D_0$ limits the phase relaxation length of the junction.
+Molecular beam epitaxy(MBE) and metalorganic vapour phase epitaxy grown InAs nanowires typically have a phase relaxation length on the order of a few-hundred nanometers $l_{\varphi} \sim 100-300$ nm\cite{Blomers2,Estevez_2010,KouwenhovenInAs}.
+In our model, $l_{\varphi}$ can be estimated from the statistical properties of universal conductance fluctuations (UCF)\cite{Blomers2,Estevez_2010,KouwenhovenInAs} The details of this calculation is presented in Appendix~\ref{sec:lphi}, and the results are tabulated here in Table~\ref{sophisticatedtable1}

+The critical current oscillations in the presence of elastic dephasing interactions, as listed in Table~\ref{sophisticatedtable1}, are shown in Fig.~\ref{fig:13a}.
+The green curve in Fig.~\ref{fig:13b} includes a random disorder potential profile in addition to the phase-breaking processes.
+With dephasing in the nanowire, the excess path traversed due to the disorder potentials does not result in a proportionate phase pick-up.
+Consequently, in contrast to Fig.~\ref{fig:CleanDis}, the inclusion of disorder does not result in a significant shift in the critical current nodes.